tundebizz/Breweries-SQL-Project/README.md

-International Breweries Data
+<B>International Breweries Data</B>
-From the international breweries data recorded for a duration of three years, I am directed to do the following analyses to aid better decision making in order to maximize profit and reduce loss to the lowest minimum.
+<P>From the international breweries data recorded for a duration of three years, I am
+directed to do the following analyses to aid better decision making in order to maximize profit and reduce loss to the lowest minimum.</P>

 Session A
 PROFIT ANALYSIS